Welcome to the world of Sardinian Arts!

 Like homemade food, handmade textiles carry the essence of love.
 This comes from care, from attention, from honoring the importance of one moment, one thought, one task, one person, in the present moment.

-If you would like a textile, I can work with you to provide you with one I have on hand, or put you directly in contact with a weaver who can custom make a textile for you, or find one she may have already in her studio.
+If you would like a textile, I’m happy to share my knowledge with you and put you directly in touch with a weaver who can custom make a textile for you, or find one she may have already in her studio.
+In rare cases, I may offer you a textile from my own collection.

-I can help you choose a rug, a table runner, a bag, a bedspread, a textile that brings the invisible essence of the handmade to you, warming your home as well as your heart.
+If you want a rug, a table runner, a bag, a bedspread, a textile that brings the invisible essence of the handmade to you, warming your home as well as your heart, I can connect you with the weavers and textiles.
+I am a tramite, a connection, not a venditore, a reseller.

 When you purchase a textile directly from the weavers mentioned here, you bring into your home a textile that carries the indescribable essence of the handmade, a work of heart, a work of art — and you support sustainable, fair trade of a nearly lost art maintained by a few strong women determined to preserve their culture and heritage.